User management

 Everyone Group

-NetXMS has built-in virtual group called Everyone.
+NetXMS has a built-in virtual group called Everyone.
 This group always contains all users in the system.
-It cannot be deleted, and it’s members list cannot be edited.
+It cannot be deleted, and its member list cannot be edited.

 System Access Rights